 History Lesson at the Atatürk Museum

-Located in Kordon (Atatürk Boulevard) was built in between 1875-1880 by a carpet merchant, Takfor, as a resident.
+Located in Kordon (Atatürk Boulevard) was built in between 1875-1880 by a carpet merchant, Takfor.
 Founded by Mustafa Kemal Atatürk, a Turkish army officer, revolutionary, and the first President of Turkey.

 Ride the Izmir Cable Car (Izmir Teleferik)